Calvin-Data-Science/data202/notes-raw/04-Modeling.Rmd

 * "*Predictive Modeling*": my current preferred term, since our goal is to *predict* and our approach is *modeling*.
 * "*Predictive Analytics*": I'm unclear exactly what this means, apparently it's used a bit more broadly than "predictive modeling".
+* "*Data Mining*": emphasizes the observational (rather than experimental) focus.
+Similar to "predictive analytics" in scope I think.
 * "*Statistical Learning*": probably the most broadly used technical term
 * "*Machine Learning*": focuses on the math and engineering of predictive modeling.
 I see this as a good name for the internals of statistical learning; but when you also are considering the context of the data (where it came from and the story you'll tell with it), I think "predictive modeling" and "data science" are more holistic terms.